jacob-cunningham-ds/me_2061_project/_build/html/_sources/pod_modes.md

 The number of modes to required to capture 99% of the energy is **6 modes**.

-The cumulative energy as a percentage is shown in Figure {numref}`cumsum`.
+The cumulative energy as a percentage is shown in {numref}`cumsum`.

 ```{figure} img/cumsum.png
 ---